Get Your Free 1 Card Tarot Reading Now!

 Let’s work with the idea of a Love Question.
 Betty would like to know about whether she should pursue her relationship with her ex.
 After she focuses on her question and sets up a good space for the reading, she shuffles the deck, cuts it into three, and then picks the card from the top.
 The card that she pulls is the five of cups.

 Firstly, the fact that it is a Minor Arcana Card illustrates that the situation is within our control; this is perhaps, right now, less of a spiritual journey than a worldly lesson.
 The five talks about change thrust upon us, and the cups say the change is of an emotional nature – and fives are known to be tough.

-The colour that jumps out the most is black cloak of the figure in the card.
+The color that jumps out the most is the black of the cloaked figure in the card.
 Black speaks of depression, sadness, despondency.
 There is not much brightness in this picture other than the gold of the cups.
-The feeling one might get from this card is regret or sorrow, as the figure hides themselves under their cloak, almost as if they are masking their face so that one doesn’t see the tears they have been shedding.
+The feeling one might get from this card is regret or sorrow, as the figure hides under their cloak, almost as if they are masking their face so that one doesn’t see the tears they have been shedding.
 By this, we can understand that Betty has been going through a large amount of personal pain.

 There is a bridge further on, over a river, which also symbolizes emotions.
 The bridge can symbolize moving on, getting “over it” – IF the figure turns around and chooses to see what remains.

 Betty is therefore enlightened to her deep feelings of loss and regret and encouraged to try and move on, to no longer dwell in her misery.
 She has to turn around and choose to see the good that remains, either in her relationship or in her life.
 There can be hope if she moves away from the feeling of regret and loss.
 It might be quite difficult for her, but as soon as she gets over the proverbial bridge, with her two cups in hand, she might be feeling very much restored – keeping in mind that the next card after this is the six of cups, and a six always represents moving on.